 Must Read: Mesmerizing Karomber Lake Trek

-On our 4th day we decided to reach Hopper Village it was an easy day because we were descending and Walking on the straight trek, just at the end crossing hopper Glacier and the Hike to Hopper Village was a little tough for starters
+On our 4th day, we decided to reach Hopper Village.
+It was an easy day because we were descending and walking on the straight trek.
+Just at the end, crossing the Hopper Glacier and the Hike to Hopper Village was a little tough for starters

 Must Read: Trek to Dudipatsar Lake

 And you can do this last day trek in 7 Hours Max.
-Keeping Rush Lake in mind with an elevation of 4700 M and Rush Peak at 5100 M. Most of the trekkers plan and have been there in 2 days from Hopper Village.
-Hopper is at around 2500 M. From Hopper to Rush Lake one has to climb approx. 2000 M in two days and the maximum of of that is on Day 2.
+Keeping Rush Lake in mind, with an elevation of 4700 M and Rush Peak at 5100 M. Most of the trekkers plan to be there in 2 days from Hopper Village.
+Hopper is at around 2500 M. From Hopper to Rush Lake, one has to climb approximately—2000 M in two days, with the maximum on Day 2.

-Rush Lake and Rush Peak is reached via Nagar and Hopar Valley Hunza via the Hopar Glacier (Bualtar Glacier) and Miar Glacier, which rises from Miar and Phuparash peaks.
-The trek to Rush Lake provides views of Spantik, Malubiting, Miar Peak, Phuparash Peak and Ultar Sar.
+Rush Lake and Rush Peak are reached via Nagar and the Hopar Valley in Hunza via the Hopar Glacier (Bualtar Glacier) and the Miar Glacier, which rises from Miar and Phuparash peaks.
+The trek to Rush Lake provides views of Spantik, Malubiting, Miar Peak, Phuparash Peak, and Ultar Sar.

 Must Read: Trek to Saral Lake

 Rush Lake is a high-altitude lake situated near Rush Pari Peak.
-The Rush Pari peak is a 5,098m high peak and Rush Lake is located at 4,694m in height becoming one of the highest lakes in Pakistan.
-This lake is situated about 15km from the north of Miar Peak and Spantik Golden Peak located in Nagar Valley.
+The Rush Pari peak is 5,098m high, and Rush Lake is at 4,694m, making it one of the highest lakes in Pakistan.
+This Lake is situated about 15km north of Miar Peak and Spantik Golden Peak, located in Nagar Valley.

-Rush Lake and Rush Peak are both accessible from Nagar and Hoper Valley and also via the spectacular Hopper Glacier and Miar Glacier rising from the Miar Peak and the Phuparash Peaks.
-These peaks add to the beautiful view of the Rusk Lake tour while crossing and heading towards the Lake.
+Rush Lake and Rush Peak are both accessible from Nagar and Hoper Valley, as well as via the spectacular Hopper Glacier and Miar Glacier, which rise from Miar Peak and the Phuparash Peaks.
+These peaks add to the beautiful view on the Rusk Lake tour as you cross and head towards the Lake.

 Trek starts from Hopper Valley (2800m)